Glasswall-SRE/glasswall-sre.github.io/docs/incident-monitoring/incident-management.md

 * On-call engineer intervention (release rollback, rerouting of traffic, etc.)
 * A resolution time above some threshold
 * A monitoring failure (which usually implies manual incident discovery)
-* A stakeholder may request a postmortem for an event
+* A stakeholder may request a postmortem for an event.